pypose/pypose/CONTRIBUTING.md

 # git clone git@github.com:{your_github_id}/pypose.git
 ```

-After that, you should add official repository as the upstream repository
+After that, you should add the official repository as the upstream repository

 ```bash
 git remote add upstream https://github.com/pypose/pypose.git